MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/02/devtools.md

 :::image type="icon" source="../../media/2020/06/experimental-tag-14px.msft.png":::

 This experiment provides a **full accessibility tree view** in the **Elements** tool.
-The [Accessibility][DevtoolsAccessibilityReferenceAccessibilityPanel] pane provides a partial accessibility tree view, that displays the direct ancestor chain from the root node to the inspected node.
+The [Accessibility][DevtoolsAccessibilityTab] pane provides a partial accessibility tree view, that displays the direct ancestor chain from the root node to the inspected node.
 After you turn on this experiment and reload the DevTools, choose one of the following buttons to switch the display in the Elements tool for all elements on the webpage.

 *   To display the full accessibility tree view , choose the **Switch to Accessibility Tree view**.